 The map above has been experiencing technical difficulties.
 You can also click on the Maps link above (https://inciweb.nwcg.gov/incident/maps/5209/) to view the latest incident map.

-Plans to employ an indirect suppression strategy on the Boundary Fire have been implemented due to the significant safety concerns of putting fire personnel in certain areas on the mountain.
+An indirect suppression strategy was implemented due to the significant safety concerns of putting fire personnel in certain areas on the mountain.

 |Current as of|

 |Date of Origin||Thursday June 01st, 2017 approx. 02:02 PM|

 |Location||On Kendrick Mountain 17 miles northwest of Flagstaff.|

 Timber and litter in understory, short grass, and heavy logging slash.
 Heavy down and dead debris from Pumpkin Fire in 2000.

 The Fire Area Closure Order has been amended to reduce the restricted area and allow for additional access in the forest where fire activity has diminished significantly.
 Only the burned area itself will continue to be closed while safety hazards are identified and mitigated.

 Rehabilitation has begun on trails, dozer lines, hand lines and other disturbed areas around the mountain that occurred during the previous suppression operations.